Skip to main content

 Include the full title as it appears on the protocol.

-4. Investigators
+3. Investigators

 5. Department/Division/Program Approval

-7. Other Ethics/Scientific/Scholarly Review
+8. Other Ethic/Scientific/Scholarly Review

-This section need only be completed if the research study is a clinical trial.
-Health Canada, under Division 5 defines a clinical trial (requiring Health Canada approval) as “an investigation in respect of a drug for use in humans that involves human subjects and that is intended to discover or verify the clinical, pharmacological or pharmacodynamic effects of the drug, identify any adverse events in respect of the drug, study the absorption, distribution, metabolism and excretion of the drug, or ascertain the safety or efficacy of the drug.
+Health Canada, under Division 5 defines a clinical trial (requiring Health Canada approval) as “an investigation in respect of a drug for use in humans that involves human participants and that is intended to discover or verify the clinical, pharmacological or pharmacodynamic effects of the drug, identify any adverse events in respect of the drug, study the absorption, distribution, metabolism and excretion of the drug, or ascertain the safety or efficacy of the drug”.
 Investigational drugs or devices include all drugs (including biologics and natural health products) or medical devices requiring Health Canada approval, as well as all approved drugs being tested for a new indication (e.g., age group, disease entity), dosage or method of administration.

 Studies involving investigational drugs or medical devices must apply for authorization for research use from Health Canada.
 For investigational drug trials a “Clinical Trial Application” form must be submitted to Health Canada.
 Provide a copy of the authorization or “No objection” letter from Health Canada as soon as it becomes available.
 Final REB approval of the study will not be granted until the no objection letter has been received.
-For certain medical device studies (class III and IV devices), however, Health Canada requires REB approval first.

 If results are to be submitted for US Food and Drug Administration (FDA) approval, provide the IND number (drug studies) or PMA number (device studies).